syqabc/Terence-Tao-Math-245A-Solutions/README.md

-Complete worked-out problem sets from Tao's Math 245A notes, occationally with some personal remarks.
+Complete worked-out problem sets from Tao's Math 245A notes, occasionally with some personal remarks.